Code-Institute-Submissions/nissan-skyline-r34-gt-r/README.md

             a.
 The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
   **o Imagery**

             a.
 Images are crucial.
 Car website are visually appealing, and what the user of such websites visits one, what he/she wants to look at mostly is the car images.
-There's a different photo of the R34 separting each section of teh website, and a gallery with many others.
+There's a different photo of the R34 separating each section of the website, and a gallery with many others.

 **• Wireframes**